jazzband/django-oauth-toolkit/docs/tutorial/tutorial_03.rst

 If you use AuthenticationMiddleware, be sure it appears before OAuth2TokenMiddleware.
 However AuthenticationMiddleware is NOT required for using django-oauth-toolkit.

+Note, `OAuth2TokenMiddleware` adds the user to the request object.
+There is also an optional `OAuth2ExtraTokenMiddleware` that adds the `Token` to the request.
+This makes it convenient to access the `Application` object within your views.
+To use it just add `oauth2_provider.middleware.OAuth2ExtraTokenMiddleware` to the `MIDDLEWARE` setting.

 Protect your view
 -----------------
 The authentication backend will run smoothly with, for example, `login_required` decorators, so